 - usage of hair conditioner is recommended

-Here 180 liters per second of hot water (over 100 °C) pumps out of the earth at Deildartunguhver in the West of Iceland.
-Until 2017 it was only used to heat houses and greenhouses in surrounding areas, but newly opened Krauma Geothermal Natural Baths created a beautiful facility for anyone who is looking for ideal place to relax and unwind.
+One of the newest SPAs in Iceland is built next to Deildartunguhver Hot Spring, where 180 liters per second of hot water (over 100 °C) pumps out of the earth.
+Until 2017 it was only used to heat houses and greenhouses in surrounding areas, but owners of Krauma Geothermal Natural Baths created a beautiful facility for anyone who is looking for ideal place to relax and unwind.
 Krauma offers a total of six baths, five of them with geothermal water, two saunas and a relaxation room with a fireplace.
 What is most important – the water constantly flows through pools and no chlorine or any detergents are needed to keep clean and natural bathing conditions.
 In order to reach a perfect temperature, water from Deildartunguhver is mixed with pure water from Rauðsgil, which originates in the glacier Ok – the smallest glacier in Iceland.
 During the bath you can also take an advantage of an in water beverage service and admire the unique views.
 The view over the mountains and boiling hot springs shows the true force of nature.

 Krauma is not the only reason why it is worth to visit the Western Part of Iceland.
-In a short distance from the hot springs are amazing places like Hraunfossar and Barnafossar waterfalls, Gerðuberg basalt column and other wonders of the Snæfellsnes Peninsula.
-During our 2 day Snaefellsnes Peninsula Tour you have an opportunity to visit them all during two wonderful days of adventure.
+In a short distance from the hot springs are amazing places like Viðgelmir Lava Cave, Hraunfossar and Barnafossar waterfalls.
+During our 2 day Snaefellsnes Peninsula Tour and Lava Cave, Krauma SPA & Waterfalls Day Tour you have an opportunity to visit them all.

 Krauma – travel tips